Published 2026-06-25 · 23 min read

 Watchout

-AI is being applied to specific operational problems - sales conversion, lead handoff, off-plan delays.
-Two things are probably true at the same time: the short-term product impact of AI is being overestimated, while the long-term structural advantage - a proprietary data asset no competitor can replicate - is being underestimated.
-The risk is solving isolated problems without building a unified data layer underneath.
-If the AI story becomes the investor narrative rather than the product outcome, the label stops meaning anything.
-The opportunity is the other direction: valuation, recommendation, fraud detection, broker productivity, lead scoring, mortgage eligibility - all on one graph.
+AI is being applied to real operational problems - sales conversion, lead handoff, off-plan delays.
+Two things are likely true at once: the short-term product impact is overestimated, while the long-term advantage - a proprietary data asset no competitor can replicate - is underestimated.
+The risk is solving isolated problems without a unified data layer underneath, so the AI story becomes investor narrative rather than product.
+The opportunity runs the other way: valuation, recommendation, fraud detection, lead scoring - all on one graph.

 07